FBI Hate Crime Data 1991 – 2024

 1991 Economic Crisis

 Looking at the plot above, we can see an increase in anti-white and anti-black hate bias from February 1991 to March, which continued, generally trending through September.
 I was initially expecting to see a greater spike in hate crimes, both anti-black and anti-white, just after the beating of Rodney King by the police, which was caught on video.
-However, many of the event triggered hate crimes last for a month or so.
+However, many of the event-triggered hate crimes last for a month or so.
 Here we see a prolonged increase in hate throughout the year.
-It is worth noting that there was also an economic recession going on, which is likely the main culprit here.
+It is worth noting that there was also an economic recession going on, which is likely a contributing factor.
 There was likely something else going on here in addition to the economic recession as the recession began in 1990 through 1991, but the recovery was “jobless” and unemployment increased until June 1992.
-However, the hate crimes continued to climb through 1996, with a decrease in 1994, but then spiked even higher before decreasing in 1997.

 2007-2008 Economic Crisis

-2007 was the start of the economic crisis.
-Many will think of the 2008 market crash, but the crisis started in 2007.
+Below you will find a 2007 monthly plot and a 2008 monthly plot.
+Although the market crashed in 2008, 2007 was the start of the economic crisis.
 Hate crime frequency appears to increase through 2007, with a larger peak in Oct 2007 against black people and Jewish people.
 The anti-black hate starts to drop back down after the market crash in 2008 (September 29th).
-You will notice that there was a similar drop off in the November, December time frame in each of the years displayed.
-However, looking back up at the 1991 – 2022 plot, we can see that there was a decrease in hate crime in 2009 following the 2008 spike.
+Note that there does also appear to be some seasonality in most of the monthly plots, decreasing during winter months.

 Covid